OleksandrOsypenko89/Interview/README.md

 | Password | password              | password            |

 You can also register yourself.
-In order for the account to be saved on a permanent basis, you need to enter your account data into the `data.sql` file
+In order for your account to be saved on a permanent basis, you need to add your account details to the `data.sql` file or remove the `spring.sql.init.mode=always` parameter in the `application.properties`file so that the data in your docker container is not overwritten after each program restart.